-Assessment summary: pupils will complete six units: three units in AS and 3 units in A2.
+Students will complete six units: three units in AS and 3 units in A2.

-Each year, pupils will have to complete one portfolio and two external examinations.
+Each year, students will have to complete one portfolio and two external examinations.

-- AS 1: Experimental Techniques

-- AS 2: Human Body Systems

-- AS 3: Aspects of Physical Chemistry in Industrial Processes
+AS Level A2 Level AS 1 - Experimental Techniques A2 1 - Scientific Methods AS 2 - Human Body Systems A2 2 - Organic Chemistry AS 3 - Aspects of Physical Chemistry in Industrial A2 3 - Medical Physics Processes

-- A2 1: Scientific Method

-- A2 2: Organic Chemistry

-- A2 3: Medical Physics

-Pupils must attain a B grade or higher in Single Award Science.
+Students must attain a B grade or higher in Single Award Science.